kakuffo/PromQL-Prometheus-Query-Language/README.md

 provide indication of the subject of alerting deviating from set parameters.
 DevOps is the process of encompassing software operation, typically software infrastructure management into the software development lifecycle.
-Therefore, continuous alerting in DevOps is primariarly concerned with monitoring of infrastructure, and processes.
+Therefore, continuous alerting in DevOps is primarily concerned with monitoring of infrastructure, and processes.